otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This protocol specification is a draft.
 ```

-// TODO: make this not so signal dependent
+// TODO: make this not so signal dependent: some paragraphs are to similar
+to the signal spec

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)
 protocol when it needs an untrusted central server to store prekey messages.

 OTRv4 is designed for asynchronous communication where one user ("Bob") is
 offline but has published some information to a server.
 This is information,
-for OTRv4, are "prekey messages".
-Another user ("Alice") wants to use that
+for OTRv4, are called "prekey messages".
+Another user ("Alice") wants to use
-information to send encrypted data to Bob, and also establish a shared secret
+that information to send encrypted data to Bob, and also establish a shared
-key.
+secret key.
 This specification aims to explain how to securely do this process.

 ## Overview

-Some kind of diagram.
+TODO: Some kind of diagram.

 ## Server specifications